Stock market today: Asian stocks mixed after Fed comments on inflation - ExBulletin

 TOKYO (AP) Asian stocks were trading mixed on Thursday following a retreat on Wall Street after the Federal Reserve Chairman made comments that inflation was still not under control.

-Blinken was recently in Beijing where the two sides agreed to stabilize badly deteriorated relations.
+During Blinken’s visit to Beijing earlier this week, both sides agreed to stabilize very deteriorated links.
 But Blinken said China was not ready to resume military-to-military contact.

 Fitch Ratings said in its June Global Economic Outlook that the outlook for global growth next year has deteriorated, given the outlook for higher interest rates around the world.

-Global growth is showing resilience in the near term, but with core inflation remaining stubbornly high, central banks will need to continue to tighten policy in the months ahead,” he said.
+Global growth is showing resilience in the near term, but with underlying inflation remaining stubbornly high, central banks will need to continue to tighten policy in the months ahead,” he said.

 On Wall Street, declines in tech stocks left benchmarks mixed and further undermined the momentum of a five-week rally.
 The S&P 500 fell 0.5% to 4,365.69.
 It was a third straight decline for the index after hitting its highest level in more than a year last week.